dotnet/csharplang/proposals/ref-readonly-parameters.md

 - `ref` parameters to disallow rvalues even though they don't mutate the passed reference, e.g., `Unsafe.IsNullRef`.

 These APIs could migrate to `ref readonly` parameters without breaking users.
-For details on binary compatibility, see the proposed [metadata encoding](#metadata).
+For details on binary compatibility, see the proposed [metadata encoding][metadata].
 Specifically, changing
 - `ref` → `ref readonly` would only be a binary breaking change for virtual methods,
 - `ref` → `in` would also be a binary breaking change for virtual methods, but not a source breaking change (because the rules change to only warn for `ref` arguments passed to `in` parameters),